Kagyu Dechen Buddhism North West runs a network of groups and centres, providing opportunities for the study and practice of Buddhist meditation.

 Kagyu Ling and the other groups and centres in the north west are run by volunteers and funded by donations and are administered by Kagyu Dechen Buddhism, a charitable company established to oversee Lama Jampa’s Kagyu groups and centres throughout the UK.

-Kagyu Buddhism is about people.
+Kagyu Dechen Buddhism North West is about people.
 Visit our community pages to find photos, blogs and updates.

 - Buddhist teachings